amazon-archives/support-chat-bot/4_CleanUp/README.md

 1. Select the **SupportChatbot-xxx** stack and use the **Actions** dropdown to click **Delete Stack**.

 ### 2. Module 2 Cleanup
-Delete the Lambda Function created in module 2.
-Using the instructions below.
+Delete the Cognito pools created for user management

 1. Navigate to the **CloudFormation** console under Management Tools.

+1. Select the **wildrydes-webapp-xxx** stack and use the **Actions** dropdown to click **Delete Stack**.

+### 3. Module 3 Cleanup
+Delete the Lambda Function created to support chatbots using the instructions below.

+1. Navigate to the **CloudFormation** console under Management Tools.

 1. Select the **Chatbot-Lambda-xxx** stack and use the **Actions** dropdown to click **Delete Stack**.

-### 3. Module 2.1 Cleanup
 Delete the Lex Chatbot created in module two using the following instructions

 1. In the AWS Management Console, click **Services** then select **Lex**.